docksal/docksal/docs/content/tools/phpcs.md

 # Using Directly

-Instead of installing an addon you can use `phpcs`/`phpcbf` directly every time.
+Instead of installing an addon, you can use `phpcs`/`phpcbf` directly every time.
-Anywhere from within your project's folder the following commands below can be ran.
+Anywhere from within your project's folder the following commands below can be run.

 ### With Drupal